bean-mhm/realbloom/USAGE.md

 ![Threshold preview](images/tutorial/6-thres.png)

-Using a threshold of 0 and mixing the convolution output with the original input generally gives more realistic and appealing results, so we'll set the threshold to 0 for this tutorial, which will leave the input image unchanged.
+Using a threshold of 0 and mixing the convolution output with the original input generally gives more realistic and appealing results, so we'll set the threshold and knee parameters to 0 for this tutorial, which will leave the input image unchanged.

 ## Auto-Exposure